-Special counsel Robert Mueller complained to Attorney General William Barr that his summary created public confusion.
+Special counsel Robert Mueller wrote a letter to Attorney General William Barr complaining that a four-page summary of his investigation lacked context and created public confusion.

 In the letter and a subsequent phone call between the two men, Mueller said Barr's letter to Congress on the report's principal conclusions did not fully capture the substance of the more than 440-page document.

 "He expressed frustration over the lack of context and the resulting media coverage regarding the special counsel's obstruction analysis," a Justice Department spokeswoman said.